RickITKock/RickITkock/README.md

 Full Stack Web-Developer
 ------------------------

 I'm a full stack web developer who enjoys taking on challenges in the field of web-development.
-Currently, I'm busy developing a microservice architecture solution.
+Currently, I'm busy developing blazingly fast Nextjs applications.

 *   🌍  I'm based in Netherlands
 *   ✉️  You can contact me at [rit.kock@gmail.com](mailto:rit.kock@gmail.com)